rpiplewar/shipfaster/content-gen/commands/content-extract-stories.md

 ## Mission

-Connect to Linear, extract stories from POA-5 to POA-14, identify recurring themes, and output structured theme data to `themes-memory.md`.
+Connect to Linear, extract stories from as specified by user, identify recurring themes, and output structured theme data to `themes-memory.md`.

 ## Process